marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Kubernetes Cluster

 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.
-AKS will automatically create a node resource group, contains all of the infrastructure resources associated with the cluster, name as `"MC_${resource_group}_${AKS_name}_${region}"`.
+AKS will automatically create a node resource group, that contains all of the infrastructure resources associated with the cluster, named `"MC_${resource_group}_${AKS_name}_${region}"`.

-Kubenet was chosen as networking option(CNI) in my experience, as we didn't have enough information to design networking at the initial stage when we were working for project.
-I advise to choose Azure CNI for better solution, also better performance and adding transparency to network.
+Kubenet was chosen as networking option(CNI) in my experience, as we didn't have enough information to design networking at the initial stage when we were working on project.
+I advise choosing Azure CNI for better solutions, also better performance, and adding transparency to network.

->Note: Please refer to [AKS: Kubenet vs Azure CNI](https://mehighlow.medium.com/aks-kubenet-vs-azure-cni-363298dd53bf) to learn more on difference between Kubenet and Azure CNI.
+>Note: Please refer to [AKS: Kubenet vs Azure CNI](https://mehighlow.medium.com/aks-kubenet-vs-azure-cni-363298dd53bf) to learn more about the difference between Kubenet and Azure CNI.

->Note: AKS has a high Log Analytics cost, including Container Insights, Prometheus and Grafana.
-Determine if feature should be enable or not by consdering project budget.
+>Note: AKS has a high Log Analytics cost, including Container Insights, Prometheus, and Grafana.
+Determine if feature should be enabled or not by considering project budget.
 Learn [more](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=terraform) to enable these monitoring features.

 ```
 # aks.tf